Long Term Care (LTC): UpdatedSpousal Impoverishment Examples – Income

 Example 2:

 Carol Riley is applying for nursing care as she has several medical issues that require services outside of the home.
-Her spouse Brian plans to remain in the home, but it interested in applying for ADvantage.
-Carol receives $2000 in RSDI income and a $805 pension.
-She pays a $164.90 Medicare Premium and $150 Supplemental Health Insurance Premium.
+Her spouse Brian plans to remain in the home, but is interested in applying for ADvantage.
+Carol receives $2000 in RSDI income and a $1000 pension.
+She pays a $185 Medicare Premium and $150 Supplemental Health Insurance Premium.
 Brian receives retirement in the amount of $900 a month.

 An MIPT is needed for Carol (IS) as her countable income is above the Categorically Needy Standard for LTC but less than the maximum monthly countable income for a MIPT.
 Subtract the Categorically Needy Standard (according to Appendix C-1 Schedule VIII B.1) from the institutionalized spouse’s income.